tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-The first requisite of a good citizen in this republic of ours is that he shall be able and willing to pull his own weight. - Theodore Roosevelt
+Be willing to be a begineer every single morning. - Meister Eckhart

 ### About the project
 Just a fun project to grab a random quote of the day everyday.